BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are whited out!

 - Elite Mook: And how!
 In previous seasons, the employees of Decima were constantly beaten by Team Machine.
 Rousseau on the other hand has access to Samaritan's God Mode, allowing her to become as omnipotent as Root in combat.

 - Shaw only manages to get the better of her by breaking out a FN-P90 submachine gun when Rousseau, who is only armed with a handgun tried to kill her.

 - Ascends from this position as of "The Devil You Know".
 She is given a team of operatives to hunt Team Machine after Greer figures out Root has given Samaritan a blind spot.

-- Foil: To Root in quite a few ways.
+- Foil: To Root in quite a few ways:

 - Both fulfill a similar roles for Greer and Harold.
-They also are the primary assets for A.I's and have access to their capabilities.
+They also are the primary assets for their A.I's and have access to their capabilities.

 - Both of them use many cover identities in their work.

 - Rousseau is a full blown Professional Killer while Root has her technical skills to balance out her skill-set.

 - Both women are psychopaths.
 Root however has reformed.
 Martine in contrast is a textbook case, not bothering to care about any collateral damage that ensures in the course of her work.